abhiabhi94/social-post-bot/README.md

 ```

 - As of now, before your application can go live on Facebook, it will require a privacy policy.
 In case you don't have one, you may generate one using https://www.privacypolicytemplate.net/

+- You might also need to go through their *App Review* before they allow you to publish posts.

 #### Twitter